zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 She says, “I think I’ll stick to the minor leagues. ” “I think I’ll stick to” means I think I will continue, in this case, betting on things th at are less expensive or less important.
 In American baseball, we have the minor leagues and the major leagues.
 The minor leagues are the teams where the players aren’t as good and don’t get paid as much.
 The major leagues are the l arge teams where the players get millions of dollars.
 The Los Angeles Dodgers, f or example, is a major league baseball team, but the Rancho Cucamonga Quakes is a  minor league team that no one has ever heard of.

-Now let’s listen to the dialog, this time at a norm al speed.
+Now let’s listen to the dialog, this time at a normal speed.

 [start of dialog]